interledger-deprecated/ilp-kit/README.md

 ```

 ## Mail setup
 You will need to configure the email service if you want the password recovery and changing email to work (It also sends a welcome email once a user signs up).
 ILP kit uses [Mailgun](http://mailgun.com/) email service, so you need to create an account with them and attach/verify your domain.
-Set the `API_MAILGUN_API_KEY` and `API_MAILGUN_DOMAIN` environment variables when you setup the Mailgun.
+Set the `API_MAILGUN_API_KEY`, `API_MAILGUN_DOMAIN`, `API_EMAIL_SENDER_NAME`, `API_EMAIL_SENDER_ADDRESS` environment variables after setting up the Mailgun.

 Additionally you can setup a mail forwarder if you want to be able to receive replies to your automated emails.
 Mailgun uses [Routes](https://mailgun.com/app/routes) for forwarding.
 Just create a `catch_all` route forwarding incoming mails to your email address of choice.